Skip to main content

 models?: ModelConfig[] | Record<string, ModelConfig>; // Model configuration

-apiConfigName?: string; // Reference to registered configuration name
+apiConfigName?: string; // Reference to a registered configuration name

 options?: {